drone-labs/about/README.md

 ## ToDo
 Run from onboard flash
-Enable Servo Power Rail
-Enable Pru input on E4 Header (PRU_E_B input)
 add QGroundControl tips
 Configure wifi
-plug in the Sbus RC receiver signal to DSM2 Header (ttyS4)
+plug in the Sbus RC receiver signal to E4 Header